 Student Parking on the UHV Campus

 Please refer to the Victoria campus map for the location of UHV and VC parking lots.
-Parking and traffic regulations in UHV parking lots are enforced by Business Services Department, Parking Office.
-Parking in Lot “S” is shared with The Victoria College and regulations in Parking Lot “S” are enforced by the Parking Office and The Victoria College Campus Police and Security.
+Parking in Lot “S” on the UHV Campus is shared with The Victoria College.
+Parking and traffic regulations in Parking Lot “S” are enforced by the Parking Office and The Victoria College Campus Police and Security.

 Students may request a parking permit in person in the Business Services Department, Parking Office, University West building, Suite 107C.

 - Must properly display a valid hanging parking permit to park a vehicle on the UHV campus.

 - May park in any student designated lot/space except for residential spaces.
 Residential spaces are only permitted for residential students.